Greginkansas/-openhab-openhab1wiki/CalDAV.md

 * DATE: the time on which the event occurs (item type: DateTime)
 * DISABLE: can turn off the automatic execution of the given item (item type: Switch)

+## Default item
+Since 1.9.0, the CalDAV Command binding also supports a default item which may optionally be added to openhab.cfg:
+<pre>caldavCommand:defaultItemOnBegin=&lt;item&gt;</pre>
+If the command calendar contains items whose description does not follow the `BEGIN/END:<item>:<value>` pattern AND a default item is specified, then the respective lines are interpreted as `BEGIN:<defaultItemOnBegin>:<line>`

+This is really nice to use in combination with a rule such as used for [voice control](https://github.com/openhab/openhab/wiki/Controlling-openHAB-with-your-voice) - set the default item to: `caldavCommand:defaultItemOnBegin=VoiceCommand`

+Then you can use the very same logic of your voice commands also in your calendar events (which should also improve the [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor) ;-)).
+Depending on your rule implementation, it is possible to use event entries like these:

+* "Swtich on light in kitchen"
+* "Switch off radio"
+* "Close roller shutter on first floor" etc.

 ***

 # CalDAV Personal